FrigaZzz/mood-sip/README.md

 ## 🎖️ About This Project

-MoodSip is designed to make **hydration smarter** and help you manage stress.
+MoodSip is designed to make **hydration smarter** and help you manage stressƒ.
 Most smart bottles only remind you to drink; **MoodSip also senses emotions** and adapts its reminders when you seem stressed, hot, or haven't had enough water.

 <div align="center">